ROOTBABU/rootbabu.github.io/docs/assets/markdown/remixide.md

 # Overview

-Remix is a web browser based integrated development environemnt(IDE) that allows you to write, deploy and administer Solidity smart contracts, without the need to install Solidity locally.
+Remix is a web browser based integrated development environment(IDE) that allows you to write, deploy and administer Solidity smart contracts, without the need to install Solidity locally.

 <a href="https://remix.ethereum.org" target="_blank">Access Remix online</a>, We will use Remix for all our coding.